karolcymerys/udacity-capstone-project/README.md

 Both queries are checking the most crucial fields in terms of assumed model.
 Result of both SQL queries should be equal to `0`.

 ### Loading data to Multi-dimensional model
-When the Data Quality Check succeed, then data from staging tables are loaded to multi-dimensional model.
+When the Data Quality Check success, then data from staging tables are loaded to multi-dimensional model.

 ### Handling duplicates
-Even though SQL queries that loads data to dimensional tables contains `DISTINCT` command, it doesn't prevent from having duplicates dimensional tables.
+Even though SQL queries that loads data to dimension tables contains `DISTINCT` command, it doesn't prevent from having duplicates in dimensions tables.
-That's why this step is responsible for removing duplicates from dimensional tables if any exist.
+That's why this step is responsible for removing duplicates from dimension tables if any exist.

 ### Cleanup
 Cleanup is a step that is not explicitly added as previous step, because it's invoked always when DAG's processing is finished (even if processing fails).